How to Advertise on Boston Radio

 10. Finish strong… not every listener will engage with a commercial at the same time.
 So, it is critical to finish by reinforcing the key points presented throughout.
 This includes restating the advertiser name and the key marketing message.

 11. Expand… there is no reason an advertising campaign can’t use multiple commercials.
 In fact, it is encouraged as long as the first 10 guidelines on this list are adhered to…especially #3.

-New England area business owners are masters of their business.
+New England area business owners are masters of their businesses.
 It is not necessary for them to be expert copywriters, too.
-Given a well-defined marketing objective, the creative team of local radio stations will be able to apply their professional skills to the development and production of effective radio commercials.
+Given a well defined marketing objective, the creative team of local radio stations will be able to apply their professional skills to the development and production of effective radio commercials.

 Step 6: Choose the Best Length for a Commercial on Boston Radio

 Boston radio stations offer different commercial length options to fulfill the marketing objectives and budgets of local small business owners.
 The most common lengths are :60 seconds; :30 seconds; :15 seconds; and :10 seconds.

 Approximate Number of Words In A Typical Radio Commercial: